DialmasterOrg/Youtarr/README.md

 While Youtarr provides a means to curate and download YouTube content, it's crucial to respect copyright laws and YouTube's Terms of Service.
 Always ensure you're in compliance with these guidelines when using the application.
 ## Usage

+**You will first need to clone this repository.**:

 **Before running this in either dev or production mode**: First run ```./setup.sh```.
 This will let you select the root directory where Youtube videos that are downloaded will be placed.

-### To run locally on the host with hot reload (for development -- NOT FOR END USERS)
-Run ```npm run dev```.
-The frontend UI will be exposed at localhost:3000 This does not yet work with actual downloading as the yt-dlp and ffmpeg dependencies will not be pulled in correctly

 ### To run in production mode in a Docker container (for most users)